amirarsalan90/TabFairGAN/README.md

 # Installation

-You can install TabFairGAN via `pip`.
+You can install TabFairGAN via pip.
 First, clone the repository and install the package:

 ```
 git clone https://github.com/yourusername/TabFairGAN.git